ITEC: Instructional Technology (old name of program)

 An introductory survey course in instructional technology.
 Covers psychological principles in communication theory, message design and instructional theory with emphasis on the application of technology toward achieving communications objectives.
 Includes hands-on experience with current presentation tools and techniques for a variety of instructional deliveries.
 Dual listed with ITEC 4010.
 Prerequisite: junior standing.

-A survey of the uses of telecommunication systems and other technologies in distance education.
+A survey of the uses of telecommunication systems and other technologies in online education.
 Covers instructional strategies, management concerns, and special issues associated with distance learning programs.
 Prerequisites: graduate standing and consent of instructor.

 Includes basic theory, techniques, strategies of teaching and managing the online environment.
 Covers foundations and domains of online teaching.
 Emphasizes online learning issues, topics, and practices.
 Builds a knowledge base in topics such as the selection and integration of distance learning technologies in teaching and providing learner support.
 Dual listed with ITEC 4030.
 Prerequisite: senior standing or 12 hours of education.